abdanar/AzeLexicon/README.md

 ![GitHub Issues](https://img.shields.io/github/issues/abdanar/AzeLexicon)
 ![License](https://img.shields.io/github/license/abdanar/AzeLexicon)

 **AzeLexicon** is a structured, open-source repository of Azerbaijani words and terminology.
-Its main purpose is to serve as the **primary source for the Azerbaijani word list, its hyphenated version, and academic/scientific terminology**, supporting anyone producing **academic or scientific work in Azerbaijani**.
+Its main purpose is to serve as the **primary source for the Azerbaijani word list, its hyphenated version, and academic/scientific terminology**, supporting anyone producing academic or scientific work in Azerbaijani.

 ## 📚 Project Scope